propelorm/Propel/cookbook/working-with-unit-tests.markdown

     CREATE SCHEMA second_hand_books;
     CREATE DATABASE reverse_bookstore;

-If you want to test with your own credentials, then create a user and authorise him to the created databases.
+If you want to test with your own credentials, then create a user and authorize him to the created databases.
 See `Configure the credentials to be used`.

 ### Configure the credentials to be used  ###

-You must configure both the generator and the runtime connection settings.
+You must configure both the generator and the runtime connection settings:

 {% highlight ini %}
 // in test/fixtures/bookstore/build.properties